 When you walk you need to be the pack leader.
 Your dog should walk at your side or slightly behind you.
 Don’t let your dog walk in front of you.
 Walk your dog on a short leash so you are able to manage your dog.
 If your dog tries to pull ahead constantly, consider a sturdy no-pull harness to discourage pulling.
 Reward your dog with a small treat for walking at your side.

 Obesity and lack of muscle conditioning is a major problem in our pets.
 Most of us consider our furbabies an important part of our family.
-They provide so much love and support that we want them to live as long as possible as part of our family.
+They provide so much love and support that we want them to live as long as possible.
 Did you realize obese patients have a decreased life expectancy of up to 2 1/2 years?
 Did you realize that many of the diseases routinely treated are triggered by obesity?

 Is obesity a disease?

-The answer to the question is debated for a number of reasons in human medicine.
+The answer to this question is debated in human medicine.
 However, it is the leading cause of inflammation in our pets and the precursor of many diseases already discussed.
 In addition, inflammation products infiltrate many organs causing dysfunction.
 Yes, obesity is a disease that cannot be ignored and requires treatment.
 Other diseases are not ignored and would be treated.

 Are obese patients suffering?